Send payouts to users or suppliers

 3. Handle the webhooks.
 Event catalog and status semantics: Send transfers → Monitor status.

-4. (Optional) Verify the destination first if the CLABE was typed in by a user.
+4. (Optional) Verify the destination first if a user typed in the standardized Mexican bank account number (CLABE).
 See Verify a CLABE before payout.

 A common pitfall